| Research HKUST was able to make additional contributions to the sum of human

 from the Innovation and Technology Fund (ITF) and in securing the

+required matching funds from industry.
 The University's Technology Transfer Center (TTC) and the HKUST

 RandD Corporation Ltd (RDC) work to establish university-industry